sverrli/capstone/project_report.md

 4. Train a classifier to label stocks as buy, sell or hold
 5. Refine to model improve it over the benchmark model

 "Solving" the problem is measured by classifying some stock as either a buy or sell, or to simply keep holding the stock.
 As such it is quantifiable and easy to understand.
-To help me solve this problem I will attempt to use supervised learning, more specifically SVM, k-nearest neighbors and random forest classifier.
+To help me solve this problem I will utilize supervised learning, more specifically SVM, k-nearest neighbors and random forest classifiers.

 ### Metrics

-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
+Accuracy, precision and AUC could all be relevant metrics to measure performance of a model in this project.
+Accuracy requires the data set classes to be balanced, and this is only true to a certain extent in this case.
+We will still consider the accuracy of the model, but I believe *precision* could be the key metric to judge the model on.
+One way this project might influence our trading strategy would be to use the model to identify candidate stocks to buy.
+In this case, we want to be fairly certain that if the model classifies a stock as buy, this can be trusted.
+We want to limit the amount of false positives, as this could cause us to lose a lot of money.
+This favors precision as a metric.
+Conversely, we can accept some type-II errors from the model.
+That is, failing to identify possible buy-candidates.
+This would be a lost opportunity, but not something that would cause us to lose money.
+All of this points towards precision as a valid metric.

 ## II.
 Analysis
 _(approx. 2-4 pages)_

 ### Data Exploration
 In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
+This data can either be in the form of a data set (or data sets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_
 - _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
 Have any relevant results from this calculation been discussed?_
 - _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_